-Figure 2.3: Decision flow-chart for HCV testing and utilisation of HCV-positive donors a If NAT result is not available, follow the pathway for a NAT +ve donor, taking into account the nature of donor risk factors b Consider the possibility of an eclipse period infection relatively common post-transplant.34 This is an area of ongoing study and uncertain clinical significance; at this time, potential recipients should be counselled of the likelihood of seroconversion following transplantation with an anti-HCV-positive, NAT-negative organ.
-In a case series of fifty-five HCV-NAT negative recipients of livers from anti-HCV-positive, NAT-negative donors at high risk of reinfection, 9% of liver recipients developed HCV viraemia at 3 months post-transplant.35 In the unlikely event that HCV transmission were to occur from a NAT-negative donor, HCV in the recipient is highly treatable.
+Figure 2.2: Decision flow-chart for HBV testing and utilisation of HBV-positive donors b Consider the possibility of an eclipse period infection c Livers from donors with active HCV infection would only be suitable in the absence of significant fibrosis/cirrhosis in the donor relatively common post-transplant.
+This is an area of ongoing study and uncertain clinical significance; at this time, potential recipients should be counselled of the likelihood of seroconversion following transplantation with an anti-HCV-positive, NAT-negative organ.
+In a case series of fifty-five HCV-NAT negative recipients of livers from anti-HCV-positive, NAT-negative donors at high risk of reinfection, 9% of liver recipients developed HCV viraemia at 3 months post-transplant.
+In the unlikely event that HCV transmission were to occur from a NAT-negative donor, HCV in the recipient is highly treatable.